ibm-cloud-docs/containers/storage-portworx-deploy.md

         - Enter `j;auto` to allow Portworx to automatically create a 3 GB partition on one of your block storage devices to use for the journal.
         - Enter `j;</device/path>` to use a specific device for the journal.
 For example, enter `j;/dev/vde` to use the disk located at `/dev/vde`.
 To find the path of the device that you want to use for the journal, log in to a worker node and run `lsblk`.
         - Enter `kvdb_dev;<device path>` to specify the device where you want to store internal KVDB data.
 For example, `kvdb_dev;/dev/vdd`.
 To find the path of the device that you want to use, log in to a worker node and run `lsblk`.
 To use a specific device for KVDB data, you must have an available storage device of 3GB or on at least 3 worker nodes.
-The devices must also and on the same path on each worker node.
+The devices must also be on the same path on each worker node.
 For example: `/dev/vdd`.

 1. Click **Create** to start the Portworx installation in your cluster.
 This process might take a few minutes to complete.
 The service details page opens with instructions for how to verify your Portworx installation, create a persistent volume claim (PVC), and mount the PVC to an app.
 1. From the [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external}, find the Portworx service that you created.